pbanos/botanic/README.md

 The success rate indicates the rate of successful predictions over the number of samples in the training set, while the failures to make a prediction indicate the situation where the generated tree does not have data to make a prediction for a sample at all.

 ##### Predict subcommand
-The `botanic tree predict` subcommand can be used to predict the value for the class feature of a sample using a generated tree.
+The `botanic tree predict` subcommand can be used to predict the value for the label feature of a sample using a generated tree.
 The subcommand does not expect to have all available data for the sample, but rather will interact with the user to gather the values for the features as they are needed to traverse the tree.

 We can see the flags available for the subcommand running it with the `--help` or `-h` flag:
 ```
 $ botanic tree predict --help
-Use the loaded tree to predict the class feature value for a sample answering a reduced set of question about its features
+Use the loaded tree to predict the label feature value for a sample answering a reduced set of question about its features

 Usage:
   botanic tree predict [flags]